 Skip to main content

-The external_id field on connections lets you associate a Deck resource with an identifier from your own system.
-This is the primary mechanism for mapping Deck connections to your users, accounts, or tenants.
+The external_id field on credentials lets you associate a Deck resource with an identifier from your own system.
+This is the primary mechanism for mapping Deck credentials to your users, accounts, or tenants.

 How it works

-When you create a connection, pass an external_id to link it to a record in your system:
+When you create a credential, pass an external_id to link it to a record in your system:

 -H "Authorization: Bearer sk_live_..." \